BIVROST/360WebPlayer-for-WordPress/readme.txt

 = Available options =

 *	`theme`: what skin to use?
-You have 5 skins available:
+You have 3 skins available:
 	* "default" - black and blue
 	* "spring" - black and green
-	* "autumn" - orange and red with a leaves background
+	* "autumn" - black and red
-	* "winter" - white and blue
-	* "turquoise" - blue and violet
 	optional, default: "default"

 *	`width`: force the width of the player.
 By default the player fits to the width of available width and a 4:3 aspect, but you can override this.